Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: System Model

 The optimization problem (P1) is inherently non-convex due to the objective function in \eqref{eq:P1_obj}, and the strong coupling between the \ac{TX} beamforming and the scattering matrix.
-Additionally, the constraints in \eqref{eq:P1_power}-\eqref{eq:P1_Sa2} are generally non-convex.
-As previously mentioned, the constraints in \eqref{eq:P1_Sa1} and \eqref{eq:P1_Sa2} reflect the \ac{BD-RIS}'s reciprocal and lossless properties, respectively, with the constraint in \eqref{eq:P1_Sa2} representing the Stiefel manifold condition.
+Additionally, the constraints in \eqref{eq:P1_power}-\eqref{eq:P1_Sa2} are generally non-convex. {In particular,} the constraint in \eqref{eq:P1_Sa2} represents a Stiefel manifold condition {\cite{AbsilPSP2008}, since it enforces orthonormality of the columns of the BD-RIS scattering matrix.}

 Due to this coupling, a two-stage design is adopted to enhance the sum-rate.
-In this article, the first stage of the optimization problem is addressed, namely, the design of the scattering matrix.
-The subsequent stage, focusing on beamforming matrix design, will be presented in a follow-up work.
+In this article, the first stage of the optimization problem is addressed, namely, the design of the scattering matrix. {The second stage, concerning the optimization of the transmit beamforming matrices, becomes particularly relevant in more general \ac{MU}-\ac{MIMO} settings where active beamforming plays a larger role in the achievable performance.
+Further discussion on this aspect, as well as on the extension to the general \ac{MU}-\ac{MIMO} case, is provided in the next subsection.}